Facts about Short-Term Rentals

 • A “short-term rental” is often called a ‘vacation rental’ and can be advertised through popular online platforms like Airbnb and VRBO, other online or local travel agencies, or directly advertised by the owner or property management company.

-Demographics & Activity
+Demographics & Ownership

 • STR Ownership in Vermont